DanMorriss/jazz-platform/README.md

 [Back to top](<#contents>)
 #### House Band
-- The house band page has an small bio at the top of the page instoducing the band as a whole, this should build anticipation and excitement for and encourage the viewer to read the individual bios of the members of the house band including:
+- The House Band page has a small bio at the top of the page introducing the band as a whole, this should build anticipation and excitement and encourage the viewer to read the individual bios of the members of the house band including:
     - Miles Davis: Trumpet
     - Django Reinhardt: Guitar
     - Herbie Hancock: Keys
     - Jaco Pastorious: Bass
     - Steve Gadd: Drums
-- On a desktop and laptop this page will alternate between the image of the band member oeing on the left and the bio on the right to the image being on the left and the bio on the right.
-But, for smaller screen sizes sll the information will stack to make it easier to read.
+- On a desktop and laptop this page will alternate between the image of the band member being on the left and the bio on the right to the image being on the left and the bio on the right.
+But, for smaller screen sizes all the information will stack to make it easier to read.
-- The band members names are clickable links to theri official webites or wikipedia pages that have an underlien affect when hovered over.
-This is to build continuity between the navigation section of the site.
+- The band members names are clickable links to their official webites or wikipedia pages that have an underline affect when hovered over.
+This is to build continuity between the navigation section of the site and the other clickable links.

 ![Desktop view of the house band page](assets/images/house-band-dm.png)